micbay/RaceTimerAndController/README.md

 </div>

 ![Wiring Diagram](Images/WiringDiagram1600x800.png)

+## **Changes if Using Mega2560 Based Microcontroller**
+By default the code is setup for an Arduino Nano pin out.
+However with minor adjustments this project will also work using an Arduino Mega2560 based module.
+The necessary mega2560 code can be found commented out, near the Nano based code it will replace.
+The summary of the changes to be made to use a Mega2560 board are:
+- Use pins D20 & D21 for LCD's SDA and SCL connection instead of A4 & A5
+- For the lane sensors, use pins on I/O port K instead of port C
+  - Wire lanes1-4 to pins A8-A11 instead of pins A0-A3
+  - For the port change interrupt service routine use `ISR(PCINT2_vect)`, instead of `ISR(PCINT1_vect)`.
+  - and accordingly, for variable `triggeredPins`, read from the port K (ie `PINK`), instead of port C (ie `PINC`) byte to check lane triggers.

 ## **Power Supply (+5V)**
 All devices in this build are powered from a +5V source.
 The displays should draw power from the source supply and not through the Arduino which cannot support enough current to run everything without flickering.